donmccaughey/alloc_or_die/README.md

 Writing code that is robust in the face of memory allocation failure has a real cost in terms of development time and code complexity, and is difficult to test thoroughly.
-For many programs, it makes more sense to treat the failure of a routine small allocation as an unrecoverable error.
+For many programs, it makes more sense to treat the failure of a common small allocation as an unrecoverable error.